Ukraine war: Zelensky says Russia controls a fifth of Ukrainian territory

 "All combat-ready Russian military formations are involved in this aggression," he told MPs via videolink.

-Mr Zelensky's address comes as Moscow intensifies attacks on the city of Severodonetsk in the Donbas region.
+Russian forces have been intensifying attacks on the city of Severodonetsk in the eastern Donbas region.

-UK defence officials say that Russian forces have seized control of most of the city and observe that Moscow "continues to make steady local gains, enabled by a heavy concentration of artillery".
+UK defence officials say Russia has seized most of the city and are making "steady local gains, enabled by a heavy concentration of artillery".

-Severodonetsk is the last major city in the region that remains in Kyiv's hands and Luhansk Governor Serhiy Haidai said Russian forces were trying to break through Ukrainian defences in the city "from all directions".
+Severodonetsk is the easternmost city under Ukrainian control and regional governor Serhiy Haidai said Russia was trying to break through defences in the city "from all directions".

-Mr Haidai said Moscow's forces controlled around 80% of the city but Ukrainian troops had "carried out counter-attacks, pushing back the enemy on some streets and taking several prisoners".
+However Ukrainian troops were carrying out counter-attacks, "pushing back the enemy on some streets and taking several prisoners", he said.

 He added that intense street-to-street fighting in the city had hampered evacuations, describing such efforts as "extremely dangerous".